American virus deaths at 100,000: What does a number mean?

 Don’t focus so much on the numbers, some admonish.
 Others criticize official counts, calling them inflated and inaccurate.
 More likely, because of spotty testing and undiagnosed cases, the number 100,000 falls significantly short.

-But whether 100,000 has already happened or is yet to come, the meaning of this numerical milestone — human-imposed though it may be — raises fundamental questions.
+But regardless of whether 100,000 has already truly happened or is yet to come, the meaning of this numerical milestone — human-imposed though it may be — raises some fundamental questions.

 Have we decided to live with death, at least to a point?
 What would it mean if, around Labor Day, we reconvened in this space to discuss the 200,000th dead American?
 What would that number cause us to contemplate?